-- Disclosures for Treatment, Payment, and Health Care Operations – UAC may use or disclose protected health information (PHI), for treatment, payment, and health care operations purposes with consent from the consumer.
-If UAC is asked for information for purposes outside of treatment, payment, and health care operations, UAC will obtain an authorization from the client before releasing this information.
+- Disclosures for Treatment, Payment, and Health Care Operations – UTAC may use or disclose protected health information (PHI), for treatment, payment, and health care operations purposes with consent from the consumer.
+If UTAC is asked for information for purposes outside of treatment, payment, and health care operations, UTAC will obtain an authorization from the client before releasing this information.
 To help clarify these terms.
 The following are terms related to health care:

 - “PHI” or Patient Health Information – refers to information in the consumer health record that could identify the client.